devopsdays/devopsdays-web/content/events/2020-chicago/program/henry-quinn.md

 Type = "talk"
 Speakers = ["henry-quinn"]
 +++
-There were a lot of things asked of me as a one man dev shop within the District of Connecticut, but the most outrageous one was to scale out a legacy ColdFusion application into something that could be used by courts across the country.
+There were a lot of things asked of me as a one-person dev shop within the District of Connecticut, but the most outrageous one was to scale out a legacy ColdFusion application into something that could be used by courts across the country.

 Along the way I managed myself how to use Docker, OpenShift, and eventually ColdFusion. (/rimshot)